abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Dismiss a single notification request

 Dismiss a notification request, which hides it and prevent it from contributing to the pending notification requests count.
+Version history:  4.3.0 - added

 ### Example
 ```dart